canonical/craft-providers/docs/explanation/cryptography.rst

 Cryptographic technology in Craft Providers
 ===========================================

-Craft Providers uses cryptographic processes to communicate with local processes.
+Craft Providers uses cryptographic technologies to communicate with processes running on the host system.
 It does not directly implement its own cryptography, but it does depend on external libraries to do so.

 Communication with local processes
 ----------------------------------